-The English in Mind Institute is a free, Haitian led English school in Port au Prince, Haiti.
+The English in Mind (EIM) Institute is a non-profit, Haitian led English school in Port-au-Prince, Haiti.
 The school teaches English as a vocational skill to help students find the long-term employment they need to build a secure future.
-The school has 150 students and also boasts a teacher training programme and networking facility to help students find work and develop essential job skills.
+The school has around 200 students and also boasts a teacher training programme and networking facility to help students find work and develop essential job skills.

 What is the issue, problem, or challenge?

-In Haiti, 80% of the population does not have a steady, wage earning job.
+In Haiti, two thirds of adults lack a steady, wage earning job.
 This means that the majority of Haitians scratch out a living based on improvised, insecure employment.
-As a result, more than half of Haitians live on less than $1.25 a day, leaving most unable to access education for themselves or their children which could help them break the cycle of poverty.
-Developing job skills is the key to creating new opportunities for a better tomorrow.
+As a result, more than half of Haitians live on around $2 a day, leaving most unable to access education for themselves or their children.
+This locks families into a cycle of poverty.
+Developing job skills, English included, is the key to creating new opportunities for Haitians to change their own lives for the better.

 How will this project solve this problem?